Shukoya/Shoko/REFACTORING_ROADMAP.md

 # EBook Reader Refactoring Roadmap

 **Current Status: Phase 4.5 - Documentation + Input Alignment**
-**Overall Progress: ~85% Complete (audited 2025-09-02)**
+**Overall Progress: ~88% Complete (audited 2025-09-02)**
 **Estimated Completion: Phase 4.6**
 **Status Note:** Overlay and reader input are unified; annotations flow in the reader is unified via a component.
 Menu annotation editor input is already routed through Domain commands.
-Remaining work is documentation cleanup (Project Structure + DI examples), state API consistency in menu, removal of vestigial reader annotations mode paths, and small DI/style touch-ups.
+Remaining work is documentation cleanup (Project Structure + DI examples) and minor menu state API consistency.
+Reader loading flicker has been fixed by keeping the app in the alternate screen and drawing an in-app loading overlay while the book initializes.

 ## Phase 1: Infrastructure Foundation ✅ COMPLETE